krwittmer/Baseball.ApiSharp/BACKLOG.md

 Implement MyFavorites to manage list of favorites & MyTags API to tag baseball stats or data (including teams, players and/or *dates*); implement thru
 Dockerize the API together with DB files (custom Docker image) - include other data sets such as retro sheets

 Finally, for tag supporting, introduce [FromServices].
-For example, to bring in a repo instance.
-[FromServices] ICategoryRepo repo
-Check out the example from Phil Japiske for a good example of using [FromServices].
+For example, to bring in a repo instance Impl.
+[FromServices] ICategoryRepo repo - check out the example from Phil Japiske for a good example of using [FromServices]

 Add config for data sets: include 10 all-time greats, my teams, MySQL external, Azure external Round-off basic search impl. (players, batters, hitters, ..search by name || player-id) w/revised unit tests Adjust unit tests to run (green) independent of Azure, MySQL, in-memory DB

-Upgrade the data generation .NET project - add support for MongoDB (including practices of schema design), Redis, Python and R
+Upgrade the associated data generation .NET project - add support for MongoDB (including practices of schema design).
+Also Redis, Python and R.

 Continue to apply the labs from VSL-Chicago, propagate to all types/APIs:
 Add in connection string to appsettings.Development.json - see lab 6 from VSL-Chicago labs